maim-lain/schooloflust/walkthrough.md

 - Violet -> Nothing... (+1 Romance)
 - Talk -> Ask the three questions -> That's all.
 - *New sidequest: Harassing the harasser*

 ---

+### Har?:
+try now and see if dont need evening claire library

+---